The Three Investigators: Outcome

 In February 2008, Sony BMG and Kosmos came to an agreement.
 The rights to the books as well as the brand name, which were the foundation for the audio dramas remained with Kosmos as well as all other publishing products, including calendars, non-fiction literature, mobile and computer games, science kits and board games.

 The rights to use audio material with the inclusion of the entire catalog as well as stage shows, plays and the commercialization of merchandise remain with the record label Europa.

 Since 4 April 2008, new German editions under the name “Die Drei ???” have been published, based on the books published by Kosmos.
-The rights to continue the hugely successful audio plays “Die Drei ???
+The rights to continue the audio plays “Die Drei ???
 Kids” were transferred to Europa as well.
 The already published audio play episodes were sold by the previous license holder USM until late 2008.
 Furthermore, a withdrawal of the series "DiE DR3i" from sale until 1 January 2009 was agreed upon.

 Since 1999, the spin-off series “Die Drei ???
 Kids”, issued by publisher Kosmos, has been supposed to target a much younger audience.
 The contents of the stories were thus tailored to be more suitable for children and to be less complex.
 Besides, with an age of only ten years, the young detectives are considerably younger than in the current episodes of the original series.